How to Identify Malicious Code? Examples, Preventtion and Mitigatation

 Credential Stuffing

-Credential stuffing is said to put people at risk constantly because as a result of the habit of reusing email addresses and login credentials over many websites.
+Credential stuffing is said to put people at risk constantly as a result of the habit of reusing email addresses and login credentials over many websites.

 Unvalidated Redirects and Forwards